Cannon Beach Birdwatching Walking Tour

-Highlighted by the return of the comical Tufted Puffin each spring, Cannon Beach offers an amazing array of birdwatching opportunities throughout the year.
+Highlighted by the return of the comical Tufted Puffin each spring, Cannon Beach offers a fantastic array of birdwatching opportunities throughout the year.
 Try this walking route to check out some local birding hotspots.

 Haystack Rock & The Needles

 Start your tour with one of Oregon’s most famous landmarks.
 From top to bottom, Haystack Rock and its nearby Needles are a protected habitat that can feature an often-staggering variety of birds to observe.
-The star of the show for most is the colorful Tufted Puffins that return each spring to nest and raise their young in burrows on the grassy, north facing upper slopes of Haystack Rock.
-They arrive decked out in their colorful breeding plumage which includes a white face, yellow eyebrow tufts, orange beak, a squat black body and redorange feet.
+For most, the star of the show is the colorful Tufted Puffins that return each spring to nest and raise their young in burrows on the grassy, north-facing upper slopes of Haystack Rock.
+They arrive decked out in their colorful breeding plumage, which includes a white face, yellow eyebrow tufts, orange beak, a squat black body, and red-orange feet.
 Near the base of the Rock, Black Oystercatchers with pointy orange bills and red eye rings announce their presence with shrill calls.
 Look closely for ledge nesters like cormorants and dark Pigeon Guillemots with red feet on both Haystack and the Needles.
-In the turbulent waters around the near shore rocks, you may also see Harlequin Ducks and scoters swimming and diving.
-Listen for a large ruckus and groups of birds fleeing Haystack to indicate the presence of predators like Bald Eagles or Peregrine Falcons.
+You may also see Harlequin Ducks and scoters swimming and diving in the turbulent waters around the near shore rocks.
+Listen for a considerable commotion and groups of birds fleeing Haystack to indicate the presence of predators like Bald Eagles or Peregrine Falcons.

 Ecola Creek Estuary

-Walk north from Haystack Rock along the beach to Ecola Creek remembering to scan the skies and tree snags along the shoreline for Bald Eagles.
-The north shore at the mouth of the creek is a popular spot for Western Gulls year round and you might find groups of Brown Pelicans lingering there during summer and fall.
-If you’re particularly lucky, you may also catch shorebirds like Sanderlings or Whimbrels scurrying along the water’s edge, along with seasonal visits from other types of gulls.
+Walk north from Haystack Rock along the beach to Ecola Creek, remembering to scan the skies and tree snags along the shoreline for Bald Eagles.
+The north shore at the mouth of the creek is a popular spot for Western Gulls year round, and you might find groups of Brown Pelicans lingering there during summer and fall.
+If you’re fortunate, you may also catch shorebirds like Sanderlings or Whimbrels scurrying along the water’s edge and seasonal visits from other gulls.